 Even though modern technology offers many more efficient alternatives, lanterns remain a staple of the Egyptian Ramadan tradition, as well as in many other countries in the Muslim world.

 In Kuwait, children dress in traditional garb, ring bells and knock on the doors, parade their costumes, and sing important holy songs in exchange for candies, chocolates, and other sweet treats.
-The origins of this practice are not certain, but some think it is linked to the Prophet’s daughter Fatima, who was known to have travelled around her home town handing out sweets during the first ever Ramadan.
+The origins of this practice are not certain, but some think it is linked to the Prophet’s daughter Fatima (RA), who was known to have travelled around her hometown handing out sweets during the first ever Ramadan.
 These days, many Muslims see these traditions as an important means of providing young children with fond memories of a righteous time to hold close to their hearts in the future.

 Turkish traditional marching drummers date back to the beginnings of the Ottoman Empire.
 During Ramadan, thousands of dedicated people will gather up their traditional Ottoman imperial garb, which includes a fez and an ornately decorated vest, and march through the streets of towns and villages banging a huge double-headed davul drum.

-These traditions supposedly date back to Bilal Ibn Rabbah, a close companion of the Prophet, who was said to have walked the streets singing songs during the first Ramadan.
-Everyone woke in time for suhoor because he had such a booming and beautiful voice.
+These traditions supposedly date back to Bilal Ibn Rabbah, a close companion of the Prophet (PBUH), who was said to have walked the streets singing songs during the first Ramadan.
+Everyone woke in time for Suhoor because he had such a booming and beautiful voice.

 As Ramadan arrives, and we perform our own personal rituals, alongside those of the wider community, think upon the Ummah and the great and beautiful thing that is its utter and complete diversity.

 Thank Allah (SWT) for this gift and our ability to bring our own small contribution towards it.
-As you think on these communities, think on the ways you can help them carry these traditions on into the future, and even let new traditions form.
-At this time, when Zakat brings such contributions to the forefront of everyone's mind, consider giving your divine contribution through Muslim Aid and help to bring about a rewarding, blessed Ramadan for all.
+As you think about these communities, think about the ways you can help them carry these traditions on into the future and even let new traditions form.
+At this time, when Zakat brings such contributions to the forefront of everyone’s mind, consider giving your divinecontribution through Muslim Aid and help to bring about a rewarding, blessed Ramadan for all.